What is SCIM / SCIM Provisioning?

 Productivity skyrockets when companies have proper SCIM in place.
 SCIM delivers on the idea of automated provisioning of accounts for each system and significantly reduces the manual effort typically required for configuring visibility and account provisioning.
 IT administrators and support team can focus on prioritized tasks, while not having to manually provision/deprovision users to multiple applications.
 With a SCIM connector, users are automatically provisioned/deprovisioned to their cloud-based apps.

 Let’s consider a company that manually manages user access for its workforce.
 Imagine this company has just hired 40 new employees.
-Each employee requires access to 20 different applications, such as their CRM, productivity tools, telecoms, etc. That’s 800 accounts that must be created.
+Each employee requires access to 20 different applications, such as their CRM, productivity tools, telecoms, etc. This is 800 accounts that must be created.

-In this example, each application requires its own unique connection that is attached to a written code.
+In this example, each application requires its own unique connection attached to a written code.
 The written code requires regulatory maintenance and management.
-Regulatory maintenance activities that are not automated can entail considerable manual labor hours and a scrupulous attention to detail (i.e. absence of human errors).
+Regulatory maintenance activities that are not automated can entail considerable manual labor hours and a scrupulous attention to detail (i.e., absence of human errors).
 Such a scenario reflects a world without the System for Cross-domain Identity Management.

-With SCIM provisioning, all accounts, groups, and permissions or entitlements, are automatically synchronized to all the unique systems from the company’s database, ready for use by the employees.
+SCIM provisioning automatically synchronizes, all accounts, groups, and permissions or entitlements to all the unique systems from the company’s database, ready for use by the employees.
 The automatization significantly reduces the manual effort required for configuring access and getting ongoing visibility into the changes.

 Use of SCIM also improves security, especially as cloud-based apps require proper management.
-Risks are mitigated when employees do not have to separately login to each app.
+This mitigates risk when employees do not have to separately login to each app.
 Depending on the employee’s workflow, attack vectors can quickly add up when many apps come into play.
-Security compliance is strengthened when employees have unique passwords for each of their applications.
+You Strengthen Security compliance when employees have unique passwords for each of their applications.

 Finally, taking this all together, SCIM provisioning can significantly improve ROI and reduce total cost of ownership (TCO) of an organization’s IAM estate.